- Share Why the World Doesn’t Need Google Reader Anymore on Facebook

 Google Reader had a good run.
 As one of the first hosted feed readers, it took the world by storm, effectively killing the market for other feed readers and the innovation that comes with it.
 In any other place, this would be called monopolistic price-dumping, but in the online world there are no penalties for giving away your product for free.

-As you may know, Google announced that they are discontinuing Google Reader as of July 1, 2013, which has upset many people online.
-But in reality it’s a blessing.
-For the past 8 years, we have seen little innovation in the feed reader market because of Google’s monopoly.
+As you may know, Google announced they are discontinuing Google Reader as of July 1, 2013, which has upset many people online.
+In reality it’s a blessing.
+For the past eight years we have seen little innovation in the feed reader market because of Google’s monopoly.

 Introducing Curata Reader

 Many have used Google Reader without qualms because it’s “good enough.”
-But why settle for “good enough”?
-As the sun sets on Google Reader, we are happy to announce that will be launching Curata Reader as an alternative to Google Reader.
+But why settle for “good enough?”
+As the sun sets on Google Reader, we are happy to announce we are launching Curata Reader as an alternative to Google Reader.

 - We understand our users.
 Our customer base has collectively curated and consumed millions of pieces of content over the past few years.
 We understand how business users, informational service professionals, and marketers utilize dynamic online content.
 We’re not just striving to make a great feed reader.
 We are particularly focused on making this a great experience for users whose jobs depend on it.